Signs Exterior Flashing Needs Repair

 Minor Water Stains Near Openings

-Small stains around windows, doors, or upper wall areas can indicate that water is entering in limited amounts.
+Small stains around windows, doors, roof-to-wall intersections, or siding transitions can indicate that water is entering in limited amounts.
+Pay close attention to stains that darken after rain and fade as the area dries.

 • Light discoloration near trim